Vega’s Maw, made for me by @NewtWolfdeer

 But the real problem is that we all go to work to pay for shit that we don’t need, that we’re not allowed to repair or don’t even really ‘own’(2), that mines our data to advertise to us after we’ve bought the product(3), that randomly removes features years later(4), that we’ve been told has value it doesn’t(5).
 It’s not turtles all the way down, it’s just piles of bullshit.

 We buy too much shit and we feel guilty about it #

-We buy to much shit.
+We buy too much cheap shit #

 Enforcing Protections #